pyOpenSci/software-peer-review/partners/scientific-communities.md

 pyOpenSci maintains a reviewer database with individuals who have signed up using our [reviewer sign-up form](https://forms.gle/GHfxvmS47nQFDcBM6).
-Our goal is to assign two reviewers for each package.
+Our goal is to assign two reviewers for each standard package review.
 Typically, one reviewer possesses domain-specific expertise while the second may focus on usability, installation, documentation, or packaging infrastructure, without necessarily needing domain expertise.